decause/weddings/decausemeg-2021/README.md

 <p>
-OFFICIANT: Will you share in eachother’s joy, rejoice in it with the other, and look for the best in them always?
+OFFICIANT: Will you share in eachother’s joy, rejoice in it with the other, and look for the best in them, always?
 <br/>
 Both: We will
 <br/>